www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/index.md

   * [Host Link](https://github.com/orgs/www-splitcells-net/projects/6)
 * Webserver Development
   * [Host Link](https://todo.sr.ht/~splitcells-net/net.splitcells.network?search=label%3A%22active%22)
-# Notes
+## Notes
 * This is a ticket system in the form of a blog.
+* Previously, Hugo was used, but Hugo requires a special subset of CommonMark format.
     A simplified and therefore easily portable folder structure is preferred.
+    Most notably, links between documents cannot be correct in the source code and in the rendered website.
 * Generally speaking all tickets should be reachable via this blog.
 * This blog is only used for complex or important tickets, that may create lasting requirements.
   It may also be used for tickets, were its reasoning is important or complex and therefore needs to be documented,